Jesus Christians: Bobby Kelly controversy

-Kidney Donations
+Kidney donations

-As of 2024 around thirty Jesus Christian members have altruistically donated a kidney, thus earning them the nickname 'the kidney cult'.
+As of 2024, around thirty Jesus Christian members had altruistically donated a kidney, thus earning them the nickname 'the kidney cult'.

 In January 2003, Jon Ronson's documentary, Kidneys for Jesus, aired on Channel 4 in the UK.
 After an invitation from Dave McKay, Jon Ronson followed the group over a year as they attempted to donate their kidneys to strangers in the UK and the US.
 The successful donations of members Casey Crouch, Robin Dunn and Susan Gianstefani are featured.
 The film also documents the tension that arose between Ronson and McKay during filming: McKay became increasingly concerned that Ronson was portraying the Jesus Christians in a poor light and Ronson was concerned about McKay's ideas to try to manipulate a media storm around the donations as well as his role in the decisions made by members to donate kidneys.

-In 2004, the group made headlines in Australia when David McKay revealed that members in Australia had lied to health authorities in order to be able to donate their kidneys.
+In 2004, the group made headlines in Australia when McKay revealed that members in Australia had lied to health authorities in order to be able to donate their kidneys.

 In June 2007, the Australian Broadcasting Corporation's Australian Story broadcast the first of a two-part report on Ash Falkingham's fight for his right to donate a kidney to a stranger.
 The documentary, "Ash's Anatomy", covers the attempts of his parents to thwart his attempts to donate a kidney.
 The follow-up report, "Body and Soul", broadcast in June 2008 follows Ash's continued attempt, and his final success, at donating his kidney.
 Ash left the community shortly after donating to work restoring bicycles for a charity.